DChristianson/vcs-lisp/README.md

-                      ; if negative, it is a reference to the next expression to evaluate ; if 1, then return from the current frame ; if 2, then execute as a conditional test eval_env         ds 1 ; pointer to beginning of stack for calling frame eval_frame       ds 1 ; pointer to beginning of stack for current frame```
+                      ; if negative, it is a reference to the next expression to evaluate ; if 1, then return from the current frame ; if 2, then execute as a conditional test ; if 3, then execute a sequence in place eval_env         ds 1 ; pointer to beginning of stack for calling frame eval_frame       ds 1 ; pointer to beginning of stack for current frame```